toni-rmc/laravel-angular-integration/docs/angular/integration.md

 This document details how you integrate Angular applications built with **angular-cli** into Laravel.

-All of the Angular apps you bild go into `angular` directory in your Laravel project root folder.
+All of the Angular apps you build go into `angular` directory in your Laravel project root folder.

 In `angular` folder there are two demo apps, `app1` and `app2`.
-Directory `webpack_config` is place where Webpack config files are stored.
-There are two versions of `webpack.config.js` file, one for bundling app for development found in `angular/webpack_config/dev` and one for production found in `angular/webpack_config/prod`.

 Change current working directory to the Angular application you want to work on e.g.

 ```